municipio-se/wp-plugin-modularity-contact-banner/README.md

 # Modularity Contact Banner

-This plugin is an LTS version of the [Modularity Contact Banner plugin](https://github.com/helsingborg-stad/modularity-contact-banner).
+This plugin is an LTS version of the [Modularity Contact Banner plugin v3.1.5](https://github.com/helsingborg-stad/modularity-contact-banner/tree/3.1.5).

 ## Installation